tyconsulting/blog.tyang.github.io/_posts/2015-02-17-updated-management-pack-for-windows-server-logical-disk-auto-defragmentation.md

 </ul>
 <em><strong>04.
 We want to auto defragment all drives but disable monitoring for fragmentation on specific drives.</strong></em>

 Previously when Cameron released the original version, he needed to work on an exclusion logic because the fragmentation monitors were enabled by default.
 With the recent releases of Windows Server OS Management Packs, we need to work on a inclusion logic instead.
-So, in this case, you will need to add all drives that you want to monitor fragmentation level to the “Drives to Enable Fragmentation Monitoring” group, and put a subset of these drives to “Drives to Enable Auto Defrag” group.
+So, in this case, you will need to add all drives that you want to monitor fragmentation level to the "Drives to Enable Fragmentation Monitoring" group, and put a subset of these drives to "Drives to Enable Auto Defrag" group.

 <strong><em>05.
 We want to</em> a<em>uto defragment all drives but disable automated defragmentation on specific drives</em>.</strong>